coq/coq/doc/ltac2.md

 bound variables from terms, hypotheses and whatnot.
 There is no such thing in Ltac2, as variables are recognized statically and other constructions do not live in the same syntactic world.
-Due to the abuse of quotations, it can sometimes be complicated to know what a mere identifier represent in a tactic expression.
+Due to the abuse of quotations, it can sometimes be complicated to know what a mere identifier represents in a tactic expression.
 We recommend tracking the context and letting the compiler spit typing errors to understand what is going on.